Detect, Diagnose, & Treat Oral Diseases

 The mouth is crucial in many different everyday tasks, which is why it is so important to protect yourself against oral and maxillofacial pathology.
 Oral pathology is a term that encompasses any disease of the mouth, jaws, salivary glands, or other oral structures.
 While many types of oral pathology are benign and treatable, some diseases, such as oral cancer or severe infections, can have serious consequences if left untreated.

-At Pacific Northwest Oral & Maxillofacial Surgeons, Dr. Rick Edwards, Dr. Carl Johnson, and Dr. Ben Johnson, and Dr. Sohaib Soliman, and Dr. Hwi Sean Moon all have specialty training in the diagnosis and treatment of oral pathology.
+At Pacific Northwest Oral & Maxillofacial Surgeons, Dr. Rick Edwards, Dr. Carl Johnson, Dr. Ben Johnson, and Dr. Sohaib Soliman, and Dr. Hwi Sean Moon all have specialty training in the diagnosis and treatment of oral pathology.
 Because many oral diseases have no painful or uncomfortable symptoms at early stages, our surgeons recommend frequent oral examinations as the best way to prevent oral pathology from developing.
 If you or your dentist notices any changes or abnormalities in the shape, color, or texture of your mouth’s lining, contact our office to schedule an oral examination with one of our skilled oral surgeons.

 Types of Oral Pathology

 The sooner an oral pathology is detected, the more successful the treatment.
 There are many different types of oral disease, but some more common pathologies such as:

 - Oral cysts and tumors

 We provide treatment for the pathology of both the soft and hard tissues of the oral region.
 All of our offices in Washington are equipped with advanced 3D imaging technology to create detailed digital images of facial structures.
 We also offer anesthesia and sedation options to patients undergoing any type of procedure in order to maximize comfort.